openbmc/hiomapd/README.md

 		want to use the requested size to pre-load the remainder of the request.
 The host must not access past the end of the active window.

+		The actual window location indicates the absolute flash offset that the window actually maps.
+That is the first block of the window will map the first block contained at the actual flash offset specified in the response.

 		The requested window size may be zero.
 In this case the BMC is free to create any sized window but it must contain